psychemedia/storytelling-notes/thirteen-precious-things.md

 ...

-1. Dyrnwyn the sword of Rhydderch Hael ; if any man drew it except himself, it burst into a flame from the cross to the point, and all who asked it received it; but because of this property all shunned it : and therefore was he called Rhydderch Hael.
+1. Dyrnwyn the sword of Rhydderch Hael; if any man drew it except himself, it burst into a flame from the cross to the point, and all who asked it received it; but because of this property all shunned it: and therefore was he called Rhydderch Hael.

-2. The basket of Gwyddno Garanhir ; if food for one man were put into it, when opened it would be found to contain food for one hundred.
+2. The basket of Gwyddno Garanhir; if food for one man were put into it, when opened it would be found to contain food for one hundred.

-3. The horn of Bran Galed ; what liquor soever was desired was found therein.
+3. The horn of Bran Galed; what liquor soever was desired was found therein.

-4. The chariot of Morgan Mwynvawr ; whoever sat in it would be immediately wheresoever he wished.
+4. The chariot of Morgan Mwynvawr; whoever sat in it would be immediately wheresoever he wished.

-6. The halter of Clydno Eiddyn, which was in a staple below the feet of his bed ; and whatever horse he wished for in it, he would find it there.
+6. The halter of Clydno Eiddyn, which was in a staple below the feet of his bed; and whatever horse he wished for in it, he would find it there.

-6. The knife of Llwfrodded Farchawg ; which would serve four and twenty men at meat all at once.
+6. The knife of Llwfrodded Farchawg; which would serve four and twenty men at meat all at once.

-7. The cauldron of Tyrnog ; if meat were put in it to boil for a coward it would never be boiled, but if meat were put in it for a brave man it would be boiled forthwith.
+7. The cauldron of Tyrnog; if meat were put in it to boil for a coward it would never be boiled, but if meat were put in it for a brave man it would be boiled forthwith.

-8. The whetstone of Tudwal Tudclud ; if the sword of a braye man were sharpened thereon, and any one were wounded therewith, he would be sure to die, but if it were that of a coward that was sharpened on it, he would be none the worse.
+8. The whetstone of Tudwal Tudclud; if the sword of a braye man were sharpened thereon, and any one were wounded therewith, he would be sure to die, but if it were that of a coward that was sharpened on it, he would be none the worse.

-9. The garment of Padarn Beisrudd ; if a man of gentle birth put it on, it suited him well, but if a churl it would not fit him.
+9. The garment of Padarn Beisrudd; if a man of gentle birth put it on, it suited him well, but if a churl it would not fit him.

 10. 11.
 The pan and the platter of Rhegynydd Ysgolhaig; whatever food was required was found therein.

-12. The chessboard of Gwenddolen ; when the men were placed upon it, they would play of themselyes.
+12. The chessboard of Gwenddolen; when the men were placed upon it, they would play of themselyes.
 The chessboard was of gold, and the men of silver.

-13. The mantle of Arthur ; whosoever was beneath it could see every thing, while no one could see him.
+13. The mantle of Arthur; whosoever was beneath it could see every thing, while no one could see him.

 This version is rather different from that given by Jones in his Welsh Bards, `[Jones, Welsg Bards, II p.47]` which omits the halter of Clydno Eiddyn, but adds the mantle of Tegau Eurvron, which would only fit such ladies as were perfectly correct in their conduct, and the ring of Luned, by which she effected the release of Owain the son of Urien, as has already been seen in the story of the Lady of the Fountain; whoever concealed the stone of this ring became invisible.